anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 date:   2023-09-11 13:30:00 +0200
 ---

-If you ever took a computer vision course or tried to learn how Harris corner detector works, you might have notice that the process is not intuitive at all.
-First you start with an energy function, you approximate it somehow using Taylor approximation, get a matrix from that, then you find the eigenvalues of that matrix, etc.
+If you ever took a computer vision course or tried to learn how the Harris corner detector works, you might have noticed that the process is not intuitive at all.
+First, you start with an energy function, you approximate it somehow using Taylor approximation, get a matrix from that, then you find the eigenvalues of that matrix, etc.
-And when you go checkout the final implementation, it is rather simple, and actually seems like easier.
+And when you go check out the final implementation, it is rather simple and seems easier.
 If you are like me, this is not intuitive at all.
-But today I will present you a much easier method to understand how Harris corner detection algortihm works.
+But today I will present you a much easier method to understand how the Harris corner detection algorithm works.

 Let's start with understanding what is a corner.
 We can simply think of it as a connection of edges.
-For two edges to be able connect each other, they sure need to be not parallel, so looking at a corner, we should see that edges that will connect will move in different directions (they would be parallel if they moved to same directions):
+For two edges to be able to connect, they sure need to be not parallel, so looking at a corner, we should see that edges that will connect will move in different directions (they would be parallel if they moved in the same directions):

 ![](/assets/intuitive-harris-0.png)